jd-erreape/rails_react_app/README.md

 App is deployed automatically to Heroku everytime there is a merge to `master` branch and the pipelines succeed.

 You can access the app [here](https://jd-rails-react-app.herokuapp.com/)

+The app has been seeded with the same seeds present in `db/seeds.rb`